Kymry Esainko

 Piano

 Pianist Kymry Esainko is known for his wide-ranging musical versatility.
-Principal pianist for the Santa Rosa Symphony since 2002, he has worked with many conductors including Francesco Lecce-Chong, Bruno Ferrandis, Jeffrey Kahane, Joana Carneiro, and John Adams, performing on piano, celesta, harpsichord, portativ organ, and synthesizer.
+Principal pianist for the Santa Rosa Symphony since 2002, he has worked with many conductors, including Bruno Ferrandis, Francesco Lecce-Chong, Jeffrey Kahane, Joana Carneiro, and John Adams, performing on piano, celesta, harpsichord, portativ organ, and synthesizer.

 A portrait of Kymry Esainko and a piano